Last updated March 28th, 2022.

-I’m currently working with Andrew Liu, who helped me wrap up Bring Your Own Datatypes, and is now contributing heavily to Glenside.
+I’m currently working with Vishal Canumalla (GitHub, LinkedIn) and Andrew Cheung (GitHub, LinkedIn) on Glenside.
+At UW, I’ve also worked with Andrew Liu, who helped me wrap up Bring Your Own Datatypes and begin Glenside.
 I’ve been lucky to mentor many other students in the past.
 While at Penn State, I worked with a team of motivated undergrads:

 - Christopher Pratt (pursuing Bachelor’s at PSU as of 2020)

 - David de Matheu (working at Microsoft as of 2020)